out-of-cheese-error/gooseberry/README.md

 Each annotation also links back to the position in the website that you got it from, if ever you feel like you're missing context.

-The last line a tag's page lists related tags.
+The last line in a tag's page lists related tags.
 TODO: You can also link annotations to each other directly, they'll show up as footnote-style links.

 ## Some advantages